jay-tsu/swordfish/README.md

 The user can search and download this docker image **xuj10/emc_swordfish**, and run it in a Docker container.

 **NOTE:** Currently, the docker image **emc_swordfish** only support Linux platform because it bases on docker image **java**.
+Furthermore, you have to install docker engine in your Linux system before getting Swordfish docker image from Docker Hub.

 ## Where to get Swordfish Docker image
 ```